-There is an opening in Families Together in NYS, Inc., YOUTH POWER! which is the statewide network of young people who have been labeled and are seeking change.
-Through peer-to-peer mentoring, we empower young people to be active citizens that are aware of government operations, their rights and the ability to use their voices to influence policies, practices, regulations, and laws.
+There are two openings in Families Together in NYS, Inc., Youth Power, which is the statewide network of young people who have been labeled and are seeking change.
+Through peer-to-peer mentoring, we empower young people to be active citizens in government operations, their rights, and the ability to use their voices to influence policies, practices, regulations, and laws.

 - Establish contacts and collaborators throughout the central region